erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 **6. Update old blog with notice of new blog.**

-*Keep A Few Posts Exclusively on the Old Blog*
+*Keep A Few Posts Exclusively on thne Old Blog*

 The benefit of Worpdress's free plan is that you can still keep some posts and the original sub-domain live on their free plan.